-Building a helpdesk team is a long journey.
-Over the past few years and talking to our customers, we have been able to define some major stages in this team development process.
+Building a customer service team is a long journey.
+Over my experience in the past few years and talking to our customers, we have been able to define some major stages in this team development process.
 In general, this roadmap applies to any service team, especially for companies that have products.
-For teams that operate in different markets, especially where the service is ultra-personalized and the scope of work is very diverse, some of the concepts presented in this article may not apply.
+For teams that operate in different markets, or when the service is ultra-personalized, some of the concepts presented in this article may not apply.

-It is also important to say that, since the beginning of the business, the helpdesk structure is really important to understand customer’s pain.
-If well used, this situation brings a great competitive advantage in the construction of products and its offer to customers.
+It is also important to say that, since the beginning of the business, the customer support structure is really important to understand customer’s pain.
+This can be a great competitive advantage in the construction of products and its offer to customers.

-A very common effect at this stage is the sensation of constant bottleneck in the process.
-Thus, it is very important to establish clear criteria for prioritizing work, defining which activity should be done first and monitoring the relationship with customers to assess the quality of this service.
+A very common effect at this stage is the sensation of constant process bottleneck.
+Thus, it is very important to establish clear criteria for prioritizing work, defining which activity should be done first and monitoring the relationship with customers to assess the quality of your service.

-Therefore, the main skill for the support leader in this phase is resilience.
-This is because at this stage the service team ends up being the lightning rod for problems, and still without an adequate service process structure for these customers.
+The support leader’s primary skill here is resilience.
+At this stage, the service team ends up being the lightning rod for problems, and still without an adequate service process structure for these customers.

 Over time, the service leader finds himself in the situation of starting to make the first hires for the team.
-This moment is crucial for the definition of the professional profile and especially the culture standard of the helpdesk team.
-By definition of a professional profile, it is understood what are the desired skills and competences of a service agent, such as empathy, good communication, among others.
-As for the culture standard, it is understood as the set of behaviors desired by the service team, which has a clearer reflection mainly in the team’s form of communication internally and with the client itself.
+This moment is fundamental for the definition of the professional profile and culture standard of the team.
+In defining a professional profile, one must understand what are the skills and competencies desired of a service agent, such as empathy, good communication, among others.
+For the standard of culture, we must understand the set of behaviours desired for the service team, which has a clearer reflection in the form of its internal and external communication.
 It is also necessary to think about whether the team will have a more technical or business profile, always observing what the customer expects.

-An important aspect is already at this stage to start looking for a tool to minimally structure the Helpdesk process.
-In addition to keeping the service organized and giving a vision of service professionalism, using these tools will help the service leader to understand some concepts of the service process.
+An important aspect at this stage is to start looking for a tool to minimally structure the customer support process.
+In addition to keeping the service organized and giving a vision of service professionalism, using these tools will help the service leader to understand some concepts of the customer service process.
 This is because there are some of them embedded in these tools such as user groups, ticket status, priority level, among others.

-For the start of team building, then the main characteristic desired is that of leadership with purpose.
-It is essential at this stage that this leader de facto position himself as such, considering mainly the subjective aspects related to the culture of the helpdesk team.
+For the start of team building, then the main characteristic desired is leadership with purpose.
+It is essential at this stage that this leader de facto positions himself as such, considering mainly the subjective aspects related to the culture of the helpdesk team.

 At this stage, the service team also begins to have more experienced agents, with greater knowledge of the processes and also of the product.
 It is therefore important that, in the service process, these more experienced agents are involved only in the most complex issues or that demand more context.
 Then you start to think about the service levels.